Husseinhewehii/laravel-model-review/README.md

     $product = Product::find($id);
     $user = auth()->user();

-    //user can add new review to this product even they have one
+    //user can add new review on this product even they have one
     $product->makeReview($user, 3, 'optional comment');

-    //user can only update their review to this product or create a new one if they don't have any reviews yet
+    //user can only update their review on this product or create a new one if they don't have any reviews yet
     $product->makeOrUpdateReview($user, 3, 'optional comment');
 ```